calvinlinz/world-builder/README.md

 #### 3.2.2 Configuration
 We have decided to create a configuration dropdown menu that is persistent in the top left corner of the web application.
 This will allow users to toggle the visibility of the configuration settings as they require.
 These settings include the fog parameters, map size and download button.
 This feature also includes a 'generate' button that allows users to generate a new world.

+#### 3.3 Data Fetching
+Due to having data and business logic such as the map generating algorithm abstracted away in the backend, we are required to make relevant API calls to the Maven Java backend API to retrieve this data.
+We currently have succesfully configured a connection to retrieve world data.

 **How will the user be able to share the map?**